 I learned a love of gardening from my mom.
 She always had a vegetable garden, tons of raspberries, and apple trees in our yard.
 I have good memories of weeding and working in the yard together, picking veggies from the garden, the smell of freshly canned fruit when I came home from school, and blowing bugs off the berries as I picked them.
 My mom would always end up with a huge pan of berries, at the end of berry picking, and I would only have a handful.
 I preferred to eat as I picked, and still do.

 My home and garden are my happy places.
-I love sitting on the deck, on a warm summer day, watching my kids and their friends play volleyball or hang out in the yard.
+I love sitting on the deck, on a warm summer day.
 First and foremost, my yard is kid and dog friendly.
 If I end up with a few flowers at the end of a football game, I consider it a bonus.
 My kids, hubby, and I gardened together when the kids were younger.
 Now, it’s pretty much a two person job.
 I’ll bet you can guess which two do most of the work.

 It came as no surprise to my family, when I went off to college, that I majored in Family and Consumer Science (formerly known as Home Ec.), and earned my teaching certificate.
 I have endorsements in Family and Consumer Science, Early Childhood, Reading, and K-8 Education.
 Family and Consumer Science is a true passion of mine.
 I love to cook, bake, sew, and basically do anything that seems to be a “traditional” female role.